Alsu3912/jslearning/tasks.md

 Output:
 ""
 ```

 ## Forecast
 You need to write an application which will provide a forecast for your location.
 You can obtain your geolocation by [ipgeolocation](https://ipgeolocation.io/) or similar resource. [openweathermap](https://openweathermap.org/api) or similar resources might provide you information about forecast.
 All requests should be async, the output should consist temperature (min/max), wind speed, pressure and humidity.

+## Forecast page
+Build a web page with weather forecast using your prevoius code as a library.
+The page should show you a data when you open it and there should be a button to refresh the forecast.
+Feel free to choose the design but please follow best practices of the building html pages.